-I used 22mm copper piping but you can use bigger or smaller piping depending on your taste or what scraps you get from your plumber.
+I used 22mm copper piping, but you can use bigger or smaller piping depending on your taste or what scraps you get from your plumber.
 Just make sure all the bits used are the same diameter.
-The copper pipe will tarnish over time if you don’t want this to happen you can lacquer your frame.
+The copper pipe will tarnish over time.
+You can lacquer your frame if you don’t want this to happen.

-You don’t have to use an old pair of jeans to make your DIY magazine rack.
-Any strong fabric can be used.
-To be really on-trend, you could print your own canvas fabric with cactus and use that to make the magazine rack sling.
+You don’t have to use an old pair of jeans to make your DIY magazine rack; you can use any strong fabric.
+To be on-trend, you could print your canvas fabric with cactus and use that to make the sling.

 I have used this as a magazine rack, but some of my readers have found other uses.
 One uses it to store logs by the fire, and another says their cat sleeps in the sling.